00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 06:40 If not, what's your definition?

-06:42 Most people agreed, but some people said, well, it doesn't just depend on the source code of the program and the code of the test, but also the execution environment.
+06:41 Most people agreed, but some people said, well, it doesn't just depend on the source code of the program and the code of the test, but also the execution environment.

 06:59 So nothing's changed at all except for the execution environment.

-07:14 It looks as if a test could just fail, but maybe it failed because it was running on a slightly different machine that time it was run.
+07:12 From the perspective of the developer, it looks as if a test could just fail, but maybe it failed because it was running on a slightly different machine that time it was run.

-07:20 >> I never really thought of that.
+07:20 I hadn't really thought of that.

-07:21 Obviously, the different environments, a CI machine is very different than my MacBook.
+07:23 Like a CI machine is very different than my MacBook.

-07:32 But I hadn't really thought about, well, this time it got an AMD Cloud processor, and it was already under heavy load, and so the timing changed versus the other time it was on a premium Intel thing in the Cloud that had no other thing going on, so it behaved differently.
-It's pretty wild.
+07:39 And so the timing changed versus the other time it was on like a premium Intel thing in the cloud that had no other thing going on.

-07:48 - Your point is a good one, Michael.
+07:48 Your point is a good one, Michael.

 08:05 If you're having some sort of parallelism, then that could really come into memory as well, maybe.

-08:12 So when we're talking about flaky tests, one thing that came to mind for me, And I want to bring it up at the start here, 'cause I'm wondering if this classifies as flaky for you, if this is some other kind of not great test.
+08:12 So when we're talking about flaky tests, one thing that came to mind for me, and I want to bring it up at the start here, because I'm wondering if this classifies as flaky for you, if this is some other kind of not great test, is has to do with science, right?

-08:28 So scientific type of computing, mathematical stuff.
+08:27 So scientific type of computing, mathematical stuff.

-08:31 Obviously you shouldn't say, I've got some floating point number, equal, equal, you know, some other long, precise, you know, here's my definition of the square root of two as a float equal, equal that, right?
+08:31 Obviously, you shouldn't say I've got some floating point number equal, equal, you know, some other long, precise, you know, here's my definition of the square root of two as a float equal, equal that, right?

-08:42 That might be too precise.
+08:41 That might be too precise.

-08:43 But what I'm thinking about is, if you make the smallest amount of change to some algorithm or the way something works could change some, like maybe you're trying to say, does this, do we get a curve that looks like this?
+08:43 But what I'm thinking about is if you make the smallest amount of change to some algorithm or the way something works could change some, like maybe you're trying to say, does this, do we get a curve that looks like this?

-08:55 Or do we match some kind of criteria on, you know, statistics?
+08:54 Or do we match some kind of criteria on, you know, statistics?

 08:59 It could change just a little bit, but the way that you're testing for it to be a match, it changes enough in that regard, even though effectively it kind of means the same thing.